-1. The TIPP will convone meeting(s) with parents and tribes to share initial student and parent reviews and feedback of how the revised/new educational program is affecting student performance.
+1. The TIPP will convene meeting(s) with parents and tribes to share initial student and parent reviews and feedback of how the revised/new educational program is affecting student performance.

 The District Office of Inclusion and Diversity will develop and provide the District Superintendent a report on the modifications which the District has agreed to and submit that list to the TIPP and the respective tribal officials.

-The Grants Clobal County School District will annually provide a copy of the current Indian Policies and Procedures to the tribe by email correspondence.
+3. The Grants Cibola County School District will annually provide a copy of the current Indian Policies and Procedures to the tribe by email correspondence.

-APPROVED BY THE GRANTS/CIBOLA COUNTY SCHOOL BOARD OF EDUCATION residerf
+APPROVED BY THE GRANTS/CIBOLA COUNTY SCHOOL BOARD OF EDUCATION

-Approved on, January 29, 2020
+Approved on, 12 | 15 | 2020

-BY:
+By: